2021 Glostrup municipal election

 Venstre had held the mayor's position in Glostrup Municipality since 2010.

 In the 2017 election, Venstre won 7 seats, and John Engelhardt would become mayor for his third term.

-Depsite this, Mandag Morgen, a newspaper, expected the Social Democrats would take over the mayor's position following this election.
+Despite this, Mandag Morgen, a newspaper, expected the Social Democrats would take over the mayor's position following this election.
 One of the reasons they said for this was that 4 parties outside Venstre had agreed on a financial settlement for 2022 in the period up to the election.
 Apart from this, John Engelhardt had also announced in November 2020 that he would not stand for a fourth term.

 In the election result, the Social Democrats would become the largest party with 8 seats, followed by Venstre who lost 2 seats and ended on 5.
-An agreement with the Danish Social Liberal Party, the Conservatives and the Green Left was eventually reached by the Social Democrats, and this would see Kasper Damsgaard become the first mayor from the Social Democrats since 2009.
+An agreement with the Social Liberals, the Conservatives and the Green Left was eventually reached by the Social Democrats, and this would see Kasper Damsgaard become the first mayor from the Social Democrats since 2009.